|Sputnik Signs (page 2)|

 |Belleair Village Motel

 The Belleair Village Motel opened in 1965.
 The neon on the motel's sign is well-maintained.
 The ball on top, which is still lit, is approximately three feet in diameter and holds about 300 bulbs.
-It originally rotated and flashed.
+It originally revolved and flashed.
+The sign poles were shortened at some point due to the City sign code.
 For more, see this website. [map]

 More Sputnik Signs: